caninereason/Minesweeperjava/readme.md

 ![alt text](assets/images/lhr.png)
 ## Credits
+  - Background and title images are personal creations
+  - emoji's, bombs and flags were taken straight from default installed windows 10 emoji pack
   - For the timer I modified this codepen by Srikar G. https://codepen.io/srikarg/pen/kKVJVa
   - For the random bomb placement I used this shufflearray function from codegrepper https://www.codegrepper.com/code-examples/javascript/math+random+sort